Tharun0127/SSE_Main/README.md

 # Sri Sai Enterprises - Next.js HVAC Solutions Website

 This is a Next.js application for Sri Sai Enterprises, a provider of HVAC solutions.
 The project features a product catalog, an enquiry system, and a full admin dashboard for content management, all backed by Firebase.
+It is configured for containerized deployment using Docker and Firebase App Hosting.

 Before you begin, ensure you have the following installed:
 - [Node.js](https://nodejs.org/) (v18 or later recommended)